Cost of Eating in Eastern Ontario

 Each year, the Eastern Ontario Health Unit (EOHU) monitors food costs using the Nutritious Food Basket (NFB) survey tool.
 In 2022, the NFB was updated to reflect the new Canada’s Food Guide and is now called the Monitoring Food Affordability (MFA) survey tool.

-The MFA survey is conducted by pricing 59 food items using the lowest available cost in eight grocery stores in our region and calculating the average retail price.
-The items costed meet the recommendations from Canada’s Food Guide, and assume that people have the time, skill, and equipment needed to cook these food items.
+The ONFB survey prices 61 food items using the lowest available cost in eight regional grocery stores to calculate the average price.
+All items meet Canada’s Food Guide recommendations.
+It is assumed that people have the time, skill, and equipment needed to cook these food items.
 The tool does not include prepared convenience foods or household non-food items, such as toiletries.

-The cost of eating for a family of four living in the EOHU region is $1100 per month.1
+The cost of eating for a family of four living in the EOHU region is $1175 per month.1 This represents an increase of 6.8% from 2022, which is 75$ more a month for families.

-The case scenarios, shown in Table 1 below, demonstrate that for low-income households, incomes are not adequate to pay for food, housing, and other costs of basic living such as transportation, childcare, and clothing.
+The case scenarios, shown in Table 1 demonstrate that for low-income households, incomes are inadequate to pay basic living costs of food, housing, transportation, childcare, and clothing.

 For example: